 1. Soak your dried peas in salted water overnight.

 3. I actually enjoy my peas a bit al dente, but keep simmering until the peas are tender to your likeness.
-You can either serve no, or for even better flavor results, allow the soup to sit in the fridge for 1-2 days and reduce and marinate the peas.
-The soup will be fantastic after this process!
+Serve same day, or for even better flavor results, allow the soup to sit in the fridge for 1-2 days and reduce and marinate the peas.
+Soup like this tends to be better the next day!

-4. Simply reheat and serve. *remove bay leaves before serving* Crusty bread and vegan butter are the perfect side to this cozy bowl.
+4. Simply reheat and serve. *remove bay leaf before serving* Crusty bread and vegan butter are the perfect side to this cozy bowl.
+Garnish with fresh herbs.

 Happy pea soup eating!